Beatrice Funke Ogunmola

 Beatrice Funke Ogunmola (born February 15, 1980) is a film producer, screenwriter and actress also referred to as BFO.
 Ogunmola received awards from the Toronto International Nollywood Film Festival (TINFF) for Best Movie Producer and Best Nollywood Female Filmmaker.
-The film Love Castle which she produced received four awards out of ten nominations, including three awards at the Toronto International Nollywood Film Festival in Ontario, Canada, in October 2021, and at the Abuja International Film Festival in Nigeria.
+The film Love Castle which she produced received four awards out of ten nominations, including three awards at the Toronto International Nollywood Film Festival (TINFF) in Ontario, Canada, in October 2021, and at the Abuja International Film Festival in Nigeria.